d11wtq/skittle/README.md

   * Dependencies can be stored in subdirectories
   * Other supported locations for `./deps` are `~/skittle-deps` and `./skittle-deps`
-  * The dependency name is `unset` before its `is_met` and `meet` functions are run.
+  * The dependency function is unset before its `is_met` and `meet` functions are run.
 This makes it safe to name a dependency the same as a system binary (i.e. if you execute the system binary `git` in a dep named `git`, you will indeed execute /usr/bin/git, rather than recurse into the dep function)

 ## Design Objectives

-Like Babushka, Skittle aims to make it really easy to think about large problems—like how do you provision an entire server or virtual machine with Apache, PostgreSQL, Memcached and elasticsearch in a way that is easily reproducible?—in small units.
+Like Babushka, Skittle aims to make it really easy to think about large problems—like how to provision an entire server or virtual machine with Apache, PostgreSQL, Memcached and elasticsearch in a way that is easily reproducible—in small units.
 And like _Babashka_, Skittle aims to do that with no dependencies.
 So we use bash, because you almost certainly have it available on your \*nix system and most of the things you do when provisioning machines call system commands.
-Shell scripting just makes sense.
+Shell scripting just makes sense when most of the work you need to do involves running shell commands.

 Unlike _Babashka_, Skittle takes a slightly different approach to dependency resolution.
 It makes use of subshells, in order to avoid in-memory state